dippy2214/Checkers-AI/README.md

 #### 🧩 Expansion
 The initial expansion algorithm also worked through random values, although this time there is no fundamental logical issue with that.
 We pick a random legal move, and expand our move tree in the AI to include it.
-This move tree works to store the moves the AI is considering playing
+This move tree works to store the calculations and scores of the moves the AI is considering playing, and to keep track of what paths have been fully explored already.